dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/upload/info.md

 Once the Upload component mounts, it also adds support for dropping files to the entire browser body.

-**NB:** When you have several mounted components, all of them will receive the dropped files.
+**NB:** When you have several mounted components, only the first Upload component will receive the dropped files.